tensorflow/community/sigs/jvm/CHARTER.md

 Establish an official communication channel for discussions and suggestions related to TensorFlow client in Java or any other languages running on JVMs.

-Develop and maintain the TensorFlow Java client and a set of development tools to provide better support for machine learning development on JVM languages.
+Develop and maintain the TensorFlow Java client and a set of additional tools to enhance the support of machine learning development in JVM languages.

 ## Membership